 A long-time adventurer (co-recipient of Australian Geographic's "Young Adventurer of the Year 2006") and a technical diver since 2009, a parallel passion for 'dry' caving has seen Stephen pursue cave exploration opportunities through sump diving - where access to the dive site is typically remote and involves many technical caving obstacles, and the dive itself is often tight, silty and generally not very glamorous.

-Stephen has dived many caves around Australia and further afield - being a successful push diver at the pointy end of projects in Elk River Cave (Victoria), Growling Swallet and Niggly Caves (Tasmania), on the Nullarbor (WA) and West Timor (Indonesia).
+Stephen has dived many caves around Australia and further afield - being a successful push diver at the pointy end of projects in Elk River Cave (Victoria), Growling Swallet, Niggly and Junee Caves (Tasmania), the extension of Cocklebiddy Cave on the Nullarbor (WA) and West Timor (Indonesia).
 This culminated in receiving the 2019 OZTek Emerging Explorer Award.

 With a degree in Mechatronics Engineering and a professional background of designing industrial gas equipment, Stephen started TFM Engineering Australia, to combine his passions for 'making cool stuff' and technical diving, and now works full time designing and building technical diving equipment of all shapes and sizes.